PhD Studentship, Clinical and Experimental Sciences

 Clinical and Experimental Sciences

 Location: Southampton General Hospital

-Duration of the award: Full time 4 years
+Duration of the award: 4 years, full time

 - A 1stor 2:1 degree in a relevant discipline and/or second degree with a related Masters

 This prestigious Holgate Studentship is fully funded by the AAIR Charity, for fees UK only, stipend and project costs.
 Eligible students will be paid at the standard UK Research Council recommended rate; for 2022/23 this is £16,062 pa.

 You should enter Dr Mark Jones as your proposed supervisor.
 To support your application provide an academic CV (including contact details of two referees), official academic transcripts and a personal statement (outlining your suitability for the studentship, what you hope to achieve from the PhD and your research experience to date).

 Interview date: Week commencing 13th June 2022